gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--block-migration <BLOCK_MIGRATION>` — Set to `True` to enable over commit when the destination host is checked for available disk space.
 Set to `False` to disable over commit.
-This setting affects only the libvirt virt driver
+This setting affects only the libvirt virt driver.

+   **Available until version 2.25**

   Possible values: `true`, `false`

 * `--disk-over-commit <DISK_OVER_COMMIT>` — Set to `True` to enable over commit when the destination host is checked for available disk space.
 Set to `False` to disable over commit.
-This setting affects only the libvirt virt driver
+This setting affects only the libvirt virt driver.

+   **Available until version 2.25**

   Possible values: `true`, `false`

 * `--host <HOST>` — The host to which to migrate the server.
-If this parameter is `None`, the scheduler chooses a host
+If this parameter is `None`, the scheduler chooses a host.

+   Warning

+   Prior to microversion 2.30, specifying a host will bypass validation by the scheduler, which could result in failures to actually migrate the instance to the specified host, or over-subscription of the host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host with microversion >= 2.30 and without `force=True` set.